BeardedManZhao/Dialogue/README.md

 Whether it is a master session or a controlled session, it can be obtained through the getInstance function.
 After obtaining it, you need to start the session with the start function!.

-### What is an actuator

-Another important role in the execution of a session is the executor.
-The executor is a device managed by the session.
-The executor contains the specific execution logic of the command.
-The session will select the executor to execute the corresponding operation according to the communication content.
-All executors are stored and managed uniformly.
-However, the executors supported by different sessions are different, but users do not need to worry about these, because the executor is managed and used by the session, The user does not need to consider anything about the actuator.

-It is worth noting that the executor is uniformly stored and managed by the executor manager.
-For flexibility, the manager (dialogue. core. actor.
-ActuarirManager) provides functions such as logging off and registering new executors.
-However, the use of these functions has certain risks.
-Please be careful!

 ### Session List

 | Session Type                                   | Session number             | Conversation function                            |